With the recent announcement

 Physical Device Inventory

-Software platform and application inventory
+Software platform and application

 Network Maps

-Cataloging of External Connections to the network
+Cataloging of External Connections

-Resource Classification based on risk
+Resource Classification based on

 Logging capabilities